Immersed figure-8 annuli and anyons: Introduction

 In entanglement bootstrap, this intuition is made precise with the concept ``information convex set" $\Sigma(\Omega)$.
 It is a set of density matrices on $\Omega$, locally indistinguishable from the reference state.
 Originally, $\Omega$ is considered to be a subsystem, i.e., a region embedded in the physical system of interest.
 Smooth deformations of $\Omega$ must preserve the structure of information convex sets, according to the isomorphism theorem \cite{shi2020fusion}.
 Thus, only the ``topology class" of $\Omega$ is of interest.

 Immersed regions are a broader class of regions.
-They are locally embedded but need not be globally embedded.
+They are regions locally embedded in the physical system but need not be globally embedded.
 Because of this, states in immersed regions can use multiple copies of local Hilbert spaces of the original physical system.
-For instance, states on the figure-8 annulus in Fig.~\ref{fig:figure8-intro} use the Hilbert space of the overlapping region (the region covered by two sheets) twice.
-Local embedding is sufficient for an information convex set to be defined \cite{knots-paper} because we only needed local consistency of state in the information convex set with the reference state.
-Similarly, information convex sets are shown to be isomorphic under smooth deformation of the immersed region.
-To our knowledge, the topological notion of immersion rarely appeared in physics before.
+For instance, the figure-8 annulus can be immersed in a ball (Fig.~\ref{fig:figure8-intro}), and quantum states on the figure-8 annulus use the Hilbert space of the overlapping region (the region covered by two sheets) twice.
+Local embedding is sufficient for an information convex set to be defined \cite{knots-paper,Shi2023-Kirby,Shi2019-Verlinde} because we only needed local consistency of state in the information convex set with the reference state.
+Information convex sets are shown to be isomorphic under smooth deformation of the immersed region.
+These isomorphisms not only preserve the shape of the convex set but also preserve various distance measures between density matrices in the convex set.

+To our knowledge, the topological notion of immersion has rarely appeared in physics before.
 A notable exception is a sequence of connections observed by Hastings \cite{Hastings:2013vma} and with Freedman~\cite{Freedman2019} on invertible phases and the classification of quantum cellular automata.

 What insight can we gain by considering immersed regions?
 One powerful application, in entanglement bootstrap of arbitrary dimensions, is the ability to construct very rich types of immersed punctured manifolds in an $n$-dimensional sphere~\cite{Shi2023-Kirby}.
 For instance, a punctured torus cannot be embedded in a 2-sphere, but it can be immersed in it.
 With the trick of healing the puncture, we obtain states on diverse types of closed manifolds, knowing only a state on a ball or a sphere!
 The ability to construct states on closed manifolds from immersion secretly agrees with that of a non-immersion approach mentioned by Kitaev in the context of invertible phases.\footnote{See \cite{Kitaev-2013} at around 1 hour and 35 minutes, where the class of manifolds is referred to as normally framed manifolds.}